 - Work on your Thoracic mobility.

-You can end up working above and below things that’s going to help with your back.
-Because with back pain, everything tightens up in order to protect that back.
+You can end up working above and below things that are going to help with your back.
+Because with back pain, everything tightens up to protect that back.

 Coach Chris: Thank you.